John Part: 2003–2005: Triumphs and regrets

-Part endured a barren 2005, failing to win a single tournament anywhere throughout the year.
+In 2005, Part did not win a single tournament.
 In the 2005 PDC World Championship, Part reached the last sixteen but came up against Dudbridge again.
 The Bristolian had become something of a bête noire to Part's world championship attempts, and Dudbridge beat Part again, by a 4–2 scoreline (Taylor eventually defeated Dudbridge in the final).
 Following the world championship, Part was invited into the inaugural Premier League, but it was not a happy campaign.
 Despite being in a good position after 4–5 weeks, Part then lost six successive matches towards the latter end of the league and finished sixth out of the seven participants.
 For Part, the highlights of 2005 were two of his most renowned televised clashes against Taylor.
-While 'The Power' was dominating the televised events, Part was sliding down the rankings somewhat.
+While 'The Power' was dominating the televised events, Part was sliding down the rankings.
 Nevertheless, Part proved to be Taylor's only consistent challenger during this time.
-In June, Part outplayed Taylor to lead 4–0, 7–1 and 10–6 in legs during their match in the Last 16 of the 2005 UK Open, but Taylor produced a remarkable comeback to win 11–10 and went on to win the tournament.
-Part avenged this defeat in July with an all-time classic quarter-final in the 2005 World Matchplay.
+In June, Part outplayed Taylor to lead 4–0, 7–1 and 10–6 in legs during their match in the Last 16 of the 2005 UK Open, but Taylor came back to win 11–10 and went on to win the tournament.
+Part avenged this defeat in July in the quarter-final in the 2005 World Matchplay.
 Though Taylor led 4–1 in the early stages, Part hit back to lead 5–4 and 7–5.
 After Taylor drew level at 7–7, the two players traded legs thereafter until they were matched at 11–11.
 Part then started to pull away and won five straight legs to achieve a 16–11 victory over 'The Power', ending Taylor's 27-match winning streak in the World Matchplay, inflicting Taylor's first defeat at the World Matchplay since 1999.
-After defeating Taylor, Part faced Peter Manley in the semi finals, a match that was hyped up as a rematch of the 2003 Las Vegas Desert Classic final that Part had lost to Manley.
+After defeating Taylor, Part faced Peter Manley in the semi-finals, a match that was hyped up as a rematch of the 2003 Las Vegas Desert Classic final that Part had lost to Manley.
 Manley won his 2005 World Matchplay quarter final match against Wayne Mardle after coming back from 9–14 down to win 16–14.
-In the semi final, Part also led Manley by 14–9, and Manley threatened a similar comeback against Part as what he had done against Mardle by getting it back to 14–14 and Manley even went in front at 16–15.
+In the semi-final, Part also led Manley by 14–9, and Manley threatened a similar comeback against Part as what he had done against Mardle by getting it back to 14–14 and Manley even went in front at 16–15.
 Part eventually won the match in a tiebreak, 18–16, to get through to the final.
 Part, however, was yet again a runner-up in the tournament, as Colin Lloyd beat Part 18–12 in the final, with Lloyd hitting a 170 checkout in the final leg.